 Where can I find nutritional information for your products?

-All of the food products and dietary supplements that we sell that have reportable nutrients (amounts significant enough to warrant reporting according to FDA food labeling regulations) will feature a Nutrition Facts Panel or Supplement Facts Panel on each item information web page.
+All of the food products and dietary supplements we sell that have reportable nutrients (amounts significant enough to warrant reporting according to FDA food labeling regulations) will feature a Nutrition Facts Panel or Supplement Facts Panel on the product's information web page, either as a stand-alone image or on the product label.
 (See the reportable nutrients FAQ for more info.)

 What are reportable nutrients?